Gandi/hubot-phabs/README.md

 - `PHABS_DISABLED_FEATURES="feeds,api"` if you don't want to expose http endpoints
 - `PHABS_DISABLED_FEATURES="admin,feeds"` if you don't use `hubot-auth`.
 Note that you can do the setup with the admin feature at first,m and then just disable it (and relaunch the bot in between).

-Available fetaures are loaded in that order:
+Available features are loaded in that order:

 - `events`
 - `api`